Bigger isn’t always better.

 And dwarf trees add cool varying textures to the landscape.

-Now that Russell has you convinced, here’s a look at a few of her favorites.
+Now that Russell has you convinced that dwarf trees are great for commercial landscapes, here’s a look at a few of her favorite dwarf trees.

 Dwarf Hinoki Cypress

-This is evergreen, so you get year-round interest.
+This is an evergreen dwarf tree, so you get year-round interest.
 Russell loves it for framing an entryway or sign, without overpowering it.

 Dwarf Deodar Cedar ‘Feelin’ Sunny’

-Named for its bright yellow foliage, it offers great contrast to darker green trees or shrubs.
+Named for its bright yellow foliage, this dwarf tree offers great contrast to darker green trees or shrubs.
 A beautiful accent plant, it also provides year-round interest.

 Semi-Dwarf Crape Myrtle (‘Pink Velour’ or ‘Burgundy Cotton’)